 Depending on who you listen to, somewhere between 75% and 90% of businesses fail within the first 2 years.
 Others (specifically the US Bureau of Labor Statistics) say that more than half will make it through that first two years, with as many as 30% still existing at the 10 year mark.
 A little more positive, but put on the glass-is-half-empty-glasses and that’s still pretty low odds of long-term survival.

 The enduring question is: why?
 Like everything in life, the answer isn’t exactly straightforward, but there are some common themes that emerge when you look at the businesses behind the statistics.
 These include:

 - Some combination of all three.
 It is rarely the case that only one of these factors is the problem; more frequently it is the interaction among them that results in business failure.
-Webvan (which allowed customers to do their grocery shopping over the internet and have the groceries delivered) expected a huge and immediate uptick in customers ordering food on-line for home delivery.
-In anticipation of that, they spent a few hundred million on store and delivery infrastructure.
+Webvan (which allowed customers to do their grocery shopping over the internet and have the groceries delivered) expected a huge and immediate uptick in customers ordering food online for home delivery.
+In anticipation of that, they spent a few hundred million on store and delivery infrastructure, using companies like this London courier service to ensure food gets to their destination on time and intact.
 When the uptick was slower than planned, out the door they went.
 Was there a market for the service?
 Yes.
 Was the business model sized appropriately?
 No. But fast-forward to today, and you find Amazon is restarting that model.

 The good news is that there is something that can be done to address all of these challenges.
 While it doesn’t guarantee success, it can improve the odds considerably.